synthetichealth/gofhir/postgres/postgres-setup.md

 $ cd $GOPATH/src/github.com/synthetichealth/gofhir/postgres/
 $ ./pgcleanup.sh
 ```
-You may need to make `pgsetup.sh` an executable by running:
+You may need to make `pgcleanup.sh` an executable by running:

 ```
 $ chmod +x pgcleanup.sh